alexey318/D3D-Nearest-Neighbor-Fix/readme.md

 ### Need for Speed: Underground (EA EAGL engine)

-What the problem was: The game flat-out ignored standard proxy DLLs that merely replaced the VTable.
-Logs showed hooks appeared to be installed, but textures remained blurry.
+**The Issue:** The game completely ignored standard proxy VTables.
+While hooks appeared to be successfully deployed, texture filtering in the game remained blurry and unaffected.

-Engine quirk: EA’s EAGL engine works very aggressively and directly with GPU state.
-It has a built-in manager for textures and graphics states.
-On device initialization or Reset the game forcefully overwrites SetSamplerState with its own values, completely wiping out any standard hooks.
+**Engine Behavior:** The EAGL engine interacts directly and aggressively with the GPU state machine.
+It utilizes an internal texture and state manager that overwrites `SetSamplerState` calls with its own hardcoded values during device initialization and screen resets, effectively wiping out conventional software hooks.

-How I defeated it: Ordinary pointer swapping is powerless here.
-I used an aggressive inline assembly trampoline.
-Our code is injected directly into the “body” of the original system d3d9.dll in RAM and intercepts control at the CPU instruction level.
-Wherever the EA engine calls, it cannot physically bypass our trampoline.
+**Resolution:** To bypass the engine's internal state management, an **Inline Assembly Trampoline Hook** was implemented.
+The wrapper intercepts execution at the machine-code level inside the system `d3d9.dll` in memory.
+This ensures that regardless of the engine's internal overrides, execution is forcibly rerouted to enforce the pixel-perfect filtering parameters.

 ---

 ### Devil May Cry 3: Dante's Awakening (Capcom engine)

-What the problem was: When trying to run the game with early versions of the wrapper, it either froze hard during initialization or crashed to a blue screen/exit without explanation.
+**The Issue:** Early wrapper implementations caused immediate application hangs, crashes, or segmentation faults during game initialization and scene transitions.

-Engine quirk: This PC port from Capcom is infamous among bad ports.
-The engine violates DirectX conventions.
-Instead of creating one stable device and using it, the game can dynamically destroy the old device and create a new one while loading levels and cutscenes.
-Moreover, the game tries to control the integrity of certain libraries.
-When a standard hook called the original function, CPU registers got confused, the stack broke, and the game crashed.
+**Engine Behavior:** This PC port features a highly unstable rendering architecture that frequently breaks DirectX lifecycle standards.
+The engine dynamically destroys and recreates the Direct3D device context when loading levels and cutscenes.
+Furthermore, the engine performs low-level stack integrity checks.
+Standard function hooking alters the expected CPU register states, leading to stack corruption upon returning to the game code.

-How I defeated it: I created a “jewel” trampoline.
-Our assembly code doesn’t just redirect the call — it meticulously preserves the state of all CPU registers (EAX, ECX, etc.), substitutes filtering with D3DTEXF_POINT, and carefully restores the stack.
-For the picky DMC3 engine it appears as if the native system executed, so the game runs stably with no lag.
+**Resolution:** A highly precise naked assembly hook was developed.
+The wrapper meticulously saves the state of all CPU registers (`EAX`, `ECX`, etc.) before execution, safely forces `D3DTEXF_POINT` filtering, and carefully restores the stack pointer to its exact original state.
+This allows the wrapper to remain completely transparent to the game's strict execution checks, resulting in rock-solid stability.

 ---

 ### Silent Hill 3 (Team Silent / Konami engine)

-What the problem was: The trickiest opponent.
-Besides being a DirectX 8-era game (requiring a separate d3d8.dll wrapper), forcing nearest-neighbor broke all graphics: the screen wildly zoomed, the UI shifted, and textures started flickering and doubling.
+**The Issue:** This title runs on **DirectX 8** (requiring a custom `d3d8.dll` wrapper).
+Forcing global Nearest Neighbor filtering completely broke the game's rendering pipeline, causing extreme screen zooming, displaced UI coordinates, and severe texture shimmering.

-Engine quirk: Team Silent used a clever trick to create the game’s oppressive atmosphere (fog, noise, and blur effects).
-The engine uses very low-resolution textures for post-processing and mipmap generation.
-When I forced everything to render with hard pixels (point filtering), the engine went haywire: it applied pixel filtering to UI and screen-effect textures, causing geometric collapse and scale distortion (a scaling bug).
+**Engine Behavior:** The Team Silent engine uses a clever rendering trick to produce its signature atmospheric fog, noise, and motion blur effects.
+It dynamically generates low-resolution render targets and applies automatic mipmapping for post-processing layers.
+Enforcing a rigid point-filtering method globally forces the engine to apply pixelated scaling to post-processing buffers and UI elements, destroying the game's internal coordinate scaling.

-How I defeated it: I taught our wrapper to “think.”
-In the DX8 code I implemented an intelligent call filter.
-The wrapper checks the parameters of each SetTextureStageState call.
-If it detects the game is setting up a UI texture or a specific fullscreen effect, the wrapper gracefully yields and allows the standard filtering.
-But as soon as it’s a 3D game texture (walls, monsters, roads), our hard pixel-perfect filter is applied.
+**Resolution:** An **Intelligent State Filter** was built into the DirectX 8 wrapper.
+The hook intercepts every `SetTextureStageState` call and evaluates its context.
+If the engine attempts to configure texture states for UI rendering or specific fullscreen post-processing buffers, the wrapper steps aside and permits standard bilinear filtration.
+Point filtering is selectively enforced only when 3D world geometry and environmental textures are being processed, preserving both the pixel-perfect texture aesthetic and the correct screen geometry.

 </p>
 </details>